GitBrincie212/Color-Based-Vignettes-Minecraft/README.md

   MyMod.MOD_ID, "textures/vignette.png"
 );
 ```
 Inside the mixin, just before the method, we initialize the texture to use.
-MyMod.MOD_ID is your mod's ID and ``"textures/vignette.png"`` is the path for the vignette mask texture explained on the first(1) part, we will use this texture later down the line in order to make this work
+MyMod.MOD_ID is your mod's ID and ``"textures/vignette.png"`` is the path for the vignette mask texture explained on the [first part](#1-use-the-image-provided-for-the-vignette-texture), we will use this texture later down the line in order to make this work

 ### 4. Have a color value like so, where ``INTENSITY`` is the alpha component and basically it fades the vignette
 ```java
 color = ColorHelper.fromARGB(INTENSITY, r, g, b);
 ```
 We set our color where the alpha channel is represented as ``INTENSITY`` and demonstrates the intensity of the vignette effect, lower values mean lower strength of the vignette and vice versa.
 Then we use RGB colors where r is the red color component, green is the green color component and finally blue is the blue color component.
 Under the hood this turns it into a integer in the fashion of ``0x123456`` where its a hexadecimal number.
 You can also do this yourself but its more convinient to do this instead
-### 5. Copy paste this code to draw the texture on the inject method mixin(where color is the color we initialized and MY_VIGNETTE is the texture):
+### 5. Copy paste this code to draw the texture on the inject method mixin:
 ```java
 context.drawTexture(
   RenderLayer::getGuiTexturedOverlay,